ddriver88/OS_Upload/README.md

 - Check out [prompt.txt](https://github.com/ddriver88/OS_Upload/blob/997de75428755cfba0498530894c756c0cd02c7b/prompt.txt) If you want to see exactly how this was created to work.

 ### What this DOES NOT do:
-- Remove phone numbers that start with `555`
 - Validate that phone numbers are real.
 For example, `5128675309` will not be removed by this program
 - Validate that emails are real.
 For example `TotallyFakeEmailLOL@gmail.com` will not be removed by this program